ratt-ru/CubiCal/README.md

 * To install all requirements EXCLUDING montblanc:

 ```
-   $ pip install -r CubeCal/requirements.txt
+   $ pip install -r CubiCal/requirements.txt
 ```

 * Install with:

 ```
-   $ pip install CubeCal
+   $ pip install CubiCal
 ```

-* CubeCal can be run from command line using:
+* CubiCal can be run from command line using:

 ```
-   $ gocubecal
+   $ gocubical
 ```

-If this doesn't work, add path/to/your/virtual/env/bin/gocubecal to your path.
+If this doesn't work, add path/to/your/virtual/env/bin/gocubical to your path.

 * -h or --help will display the currently available options.